LeopoldGaillard/Projectly-api-rag/README.md

 ## Requirements

-Install [Elasticsearch](https://www.elastic.co/fr/downloads/elasticsearch) and set it as an environment variable
+Install [Elasticsearch](https://www.elastic.co/fr/downloads/elasticsearch) and set it as an environment variable if you want to use the API locally.

 ## Launching